-If you are still with me and are asking what does Year Up have to do with 3D laser scanning and lidar my answer is – everything!
-Particularly if have been following our efforts to support and develop Younger Geospatial Professionals – YGPs.
+If you are wondering what does Year Up have to do with 3D laser scanning, lidar, autonomous vehicles, drones and more; my answer is – everything!
+Particularly if you have been following our efforts to support and develop Younger Geospatial Professionals – YGPs.

 This is an amazing story of what can and is being done by the Year Up team to change people’s lives, 4,000 at a time.